We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are some things you can do at home to help relieve and even prevent the bitter taste in your mouth.
+There are some things you can do at home to help relieve and even prevent a bitter taste in your mouth:

 - Practice good dental hygiene.
-Gently brush for two solid minutes twice a day, and floss daily.
-See your dentist every six months for checkups.
+Gently brush for 2 solid minutes twice a day, and floss daily.
+See your dentist every 6 months for checkups.

-- Reduce your chances of experiencing acid reflux by losing weight if you need to, avoiding spicy or fatty foods, not smoking tobacco products, limiting alcohol, and eating small, frequent meals rather than large ones.
+- Reduce your chances of experiencing acid reflux by maintaining a moderate weight, avoiding spicy or fatty foods, not smoking tobacco products, limiting alcohol, and eating small, frequent meals rather than large ones.
 The herb slippery elm can help increase mucous secretions, which work to shield the GI tract luminal lining from stomach acid irritation.

 - Ask your doctor to switch your medications if you notice one is giving you a bitter taste.

-Your health care provider may also refer you to:
+Your health care professional may also refer you to: